-As outlined in the 2022-2023 Bulletin of the Graduate School of Duke University, the formal requirements for the PhD degree are as follows:
+As outlined in the 2023-2024 Bulletin of the Graduate School of Duke University, the formal requirements for the PhD degree are as follows:

-- 1. Payment of 6 semesters of full-time tuition,
+- 1. Payment of 6 semesters of full-time tuition (supported by DUSON),

 - 2. Major and related courses,

 - 3. A supervisory committee for the student's program of study,

 - 4. Continuous registration,

 - 5. Preliminary examination,

-- 6. Dissertation, and
+- 6. Dissertation proposal defense, and

 - 7. Final dissertation defense.